| Technical Information (MGB 9)

 a good drainage expander ring held in position by two chrome scraper

+rails.
 The piston rings, which are supplied with

 British Automotive's JE custom made forged pistons, are checked for end gap